uzimahealth/UzimaHealthTensorFlowTrainer/readme.md

 apt-get install tensorflow-model-server
 tensorflow_model_server --version

 #8.
 Run the tensorflow model server:
-tensorflow_model_server --model_base_path=/home/ubuntu/exported_luo_model/ --rest_api_port=9000 --model_name=LanguageClassifier
+a). save the variables and saved_model.pb in Version 1 folder. i.e. your folder structure can be exported_luo_model/1/....
+This is done to ensure that the tensorflow model server is able to host and serve the model tensorflow_model_server --model_base_path=/home/ubuntu/exported_luo_model/ --rest_api_port=9000 --model_name=LanguageClassifier

 #9 Install Python Flask and Flask rest